sverweij/mscgen_js/src/script/README.md

 ```

 ### general conventions
-- /Be liberal in what you receive and strict in what you send/ -
+- _Be liberal in what you receive and strict in what you send_ -
   although mscgen (, msgenny, xù) often support multiple spellings of attributes
   and options and are case insensitive the parser outputs only one variant of them in
   - lowercase (e.g. TEXTcolor, textColor and TeXtColOUR all translate to the